-Jewish Child’s Day (JCD) is the leading UK Jewish grant-giving charity.
-We have been helping children in need around the world for 75 years.
+Jewish Child’s Day (JCD) is the UK’s leading grant giving Jewish charity.
+We have been transforming the lives of children in need around the world for 75 years.

 Children who are suffering from physical, learning or emotional difficulties; children who are abused, neglected, deprived or disadvantaged; children caught up in the ravages of terrorism and war; children caught in the poverty trap and children battling against severe illness or trauma.